rackerlabs/support-how-to/content/how-to/cloud-servers/scheduled-images-faq/index.md

 {{<accordion title="When does automatic deletion occur?" col="in" href="accordion11">}}

-When a scheduled image of a server has successfully completed, the scheduled images service creates a list of all that server's scheduled images and, if necessary, deletes the oldest images until it reaches the retention value for that server.
+When a scheduled image of a server has successfully completed, the scheduled images service creates a list of all the scheduled images for that server and, if necessary, deletes the oldest images until it reaches the retention value for that server.
 {{</accordion>}}
 {{<accordion title="What if I don't want certain images automatically deleted?" col="in" href="accordion12">}}